TikTok surpasses YouTube in viewing time per user - NewsBreak

 TikTok surpasses YouTube in viewing time per user

-(CNN) -- If video killed the radio star, TikTok may be replacing YouTube as the latest launching pad for young fame.
-Social media consumers in the UK and US are spending more time on TikTok than YouTube, a new report suggests, and the entertainment industry seems to be paying attention.
-Take Addison Rae, a TikTok dancer who stars in the Netflix trending hit "He's All That" or the newly released "D'Amelio Show," on Hulu, based on "TikTok's First Family."
-Across entertainment genres, TikTok influencers are finding new success.www.fox10tv.com
+If video killed the radio star, TikTok may be replacing YouTube as the latest launching pad for young fame.
+Social media consumers in the UK and US are spending more time on TikTok than YouTube, a new report suggests, and the entertainment industry seems to be paying attenion.
+Take Addison Rae, a TikTok dancer who stars in the Netflix trending hit “He’s All That” or the newly released “D’Amelio Show,” on Hulu, based on “TikTok’s First Family.”
+Across entertainment genres, TikTok influencers are finding new success.www.crossroadstoday.com

 Comments / 0